 The Autódromo José Carlos Pace, formerly known as Autódromo de Interlagos, is usually the scene of an unpredictable Formula 1 weekend.
-The changeable weather conditions have helped shape the history of this event, along with the local enthusiasm for the sport.
-Since moving to the end of the calendar in 2004, the Brazilian Grand Prix has been a title decider for six out of ten races.
-The South American passion and character only add up to the excitement of this F1 round.
+The changeable weather conditions have helped to shape the history of this event, along with the local enthusiasm for the sport.
+The South American passion and character only add up to the flavour of this F1 round.

 Of all the circuits visited during the year, this is the venue where spectators get to see the cars most often as the race is a massive 71 laps long.
 Its layout and elevation changes also mean that it is possible to see a significant part, if not most, of the circuit from the various vantage points.